Chennai water crisis: MK Stalin leads protests, blames AIADMK for ‘inefficient handling’ of shortage

 Dravida Munnetra Kazhagam Working President MK Stalin on Monday led a protest against the state government’s “inefficient handling” of the water crisis in Tamil Nadu.
 Stalin criticised the All India Anna Dravida Munnetra Kazhagam for trying to downplay the water shortage, PTI reported.

-“‘Yagams’ that AIADMK leaders are conducting are to save their positions in the government and not to please the rain gods,” said Stalin who joined the protests two days after it was started by his party leaders.
-Stalin also warned the government of further protests if it fails to resolve the crisis.
+“Yagams [rituals] that AIADMK leaders are conducting are to save their positions in the government and not to please the rain gods,” said Stalin, who joined the protests two days after it was started by his party leaders.
+Stalin also warned the government of further protests if it failed to resolve the crisis.

-Leaders of the All India Dravida Munnetra Kazhagam performed a yagna on Saturday in temples across Tamil Nadu.
+Leaders of the All India Dravida Munnetra Kazhagam performed a ritual on Saturday in temples across Tamil Nadu.
 Fisheries Minister D Jayakumar also took part in the ritual at a Shiva temple and planted saplings on the shrine’s premises.
-Jayakumar said that preforming the rituals was “an expression of faith” and was done in the hope that prayers for rain will be answered.
+Jayakumar said that preforming these rituals was “an expression of faith” and was done in the hope that prayers for rain will be answered.

 During Monday’s protest, the DMK chief said there was a scarcity of funds, schemes, jobs, industries, justice, law and order, and now water has been added to the list.
 Chief Minster Edappadi K Palaniswami, Deputy Chief Minister O Panneerselvam and Municipal Administration Minister SP Velumani were still indifferent, he said.
 “This is the situation in Tamil Nadu,” said Stalin.
 “The state government, which is in the Centre’s clutches, has not taken any initiative to avert such a situation.”